chef/community-site/site/content/tools/chef-habitat.md

 ---
-title: Chef Habitat | Developer Resources
+title: Chef Habitat Developer Community Resources
+meta_description: Community resources to get started with Chef Habitat.
+Learn how to use our open source automation solution for defining, packaging, and delivering applications.
 aliases:
   - /products/chef-habitat
 type: chef-habitat